Robert Walker (Swedish footballer)

-Robert Walker (born 6 March 1987 in Örebro) is a retired Swedish football player.
+Robert Walker (born 6 March 1987 in Örebro) is a Swedish retired football player.
 Son of manager Pat Walker, Robert has played for Swedish underage teams, but is also eligible to represent the Republic of Ireland.
 Walker was the second most effective goalscorer (goals/min) in the Swedish Allsvenskan 2007.

 In March 2009 Walker was loaned to Åtvidabergs FF until 30 June 2009.
 He was given the number 6 shirt.
 During his loan spell at Åtvidaberg, he played 11 times and scored two goals.
 In February 2010 Walker joined Superettan side Jönköpings Södra IF having seen out his Örebro contract, which expired in January.
 While at Jönköpings Södra, Walker helped them avoid relegation in 2010 by scoring in a relegation play-off against IK Sirius.
 During the 2011 season Walker scored three goals as J-Södra again avoided relegation.
 He left the club at the end of 2011.

 In 2012 Walker joined Örebro-based side BK Forward on a free transfer.